Anolyies/Typhopad/README.md

 # Typhopad
-A Starter Hackpad Project |
+A Starter Hackpad Project | By Anolyies